 A number of themes came through in the submission which are summarised below.
 The full Wellesley Street Bus Improvements project and Te Hā Noa Victoria Street linear park public feedback report (PDF 1.6MB) and demographic data (PDF 640KB) are now available.

 Loading and servicing are critical elements of the day-to-day operation of the city centre.

 As the city centre grows and develops, there will be changes to loading zones to ensure that goods can continue to be delivered.

-Work is underway on an interim loading and servicing plan with a focus on the midtown area.
+Work is underway on a Midtown Loading and Servicing plan.
 A more comprehensive plan covering the wider city centre will be developed as part of the implementation of the CCMP’s Access for Everyone (A4E) programme.